austinvhuang/openmemex/README.md

 # Installation & Building

-Warning - installation is still a bit finicky at this point.
-Ping me on the hasktorch slack if you run into issues.
+Warning - installation is still finicky at this stage.
+Ping @austinvhuang on twitter or on the hasktorch slack if you run into issues.

 ## System Dependencies

 Make sure you have system dependencies:

 - chromium (for headless browsing)
-- imagemagick + libva-dev (for image processing - cropping, downsampling, etc.)
+- imagemagick + libva-dev (for image processing - cropping, downsampling, etc. TODO - get rid of this dependency)
 - tesseract + libtesseract-dev (ocr for screenshots)

 On linux, run: